Hair loss and bodybuilding are thought to have a connection, although this is generally a myth.

-Causes of Hair Loss in Bodybuilders
+Actual Causes of Hair Loss in Bodybuilders

+Although it is likely not going to cause hair loss on its own, the relationship between bodybuilders, hair loss, and DHT is important to be mindful of.
 DHT is produced when testosterone is converted by the enzyme 5AR (5 Alpha Reductase).

-Diet and Hair Loss in Bodybuilding
+Dietary Factors and Hair Loss in Bodybuilding

 Dietary factors are incredibly important in enabling your hair to grow consistently.

-A diet which is high in refined sugar, bad dietary fats, and that is low in fruits and vegetables will leave your body depleted and unable to grow hair quickly or at any rate at all.
+A diet that is high in refined sugar, bad dietary fats, and that is low in fruits and vegetables will leave your body depleted and unable to grow hair quickly or at any rate at all.

 Eating a diet high in a variety of fruits, vegetables, fish and other natural foods will ultimately allow your body to work optimally and maintain a healthy head of hair.
 Here are a few specific foods which are excellent for promoting hair growth and limiting hair loss: